Lázeňská káva - contributing developer on the brand ecosystem

 Shared components, separated content.
 Each site has its own content structure (CS for Pěstík, multi-language EN/DE for GreenPlantation, CS for the e-shop).
 No monolithic CMS - content lives in git and deployment is git push.

 Stripe Checkout instead of a custom cart.
-PCI compliance is on their side; we just pass line items and success_url.
-Desktop conversion >65 %, mobile slightly lower thanks to Apple/Google Pay support.
+PCI compliance is on their side; line items and success_url are passed through.
+Desktop conversion is strong, mobile holds up thanks to Apple/Google Pay support.

 Vercel Edge cache for the product catalog.
-Products change once a day; catalog pages are ISR with revalidate 1h - on regular traffic it's almost always a cache hit.
+Products change once a day; catalog pages are ISR with revalidate 1h, so regular traffic is almost always a cache hit.